azat-co/practicalnode/chapter6/chapter6.md

 **Note** Calling `next()` with an error argument is analogous to throwing in the towel (i.e., to give up).
 The Express.js app enters the error mode and proceeds to the error handlers.

 We just covered token-based authentication, which is often used in REST APIs.
 However, the user-facing web apps (i.e., browser-enabled users & consumers) come with cookies.
 We can use cookies to store and send session IDs with each request.

-Cookies are similar to tokens, but require less work for us, the developers!.
+Cookies are similar to tokens, but require less work for us, the developers!
 This approach is the cornerstone of session-based authentication.
 The session-based method is the recommended way for basic web apps, because browsers already know what to do with session headers.
 In addition, in most platforms and frameworks, the session mechanism is built into the core.
 So, let’s jump straight into session-based authentication with Node.js.

 # Session-Based Authentication

 Session-based authentication is done via the `session` object in the request object `req`.
 A web session in general is a secure way to store information about a client so that subsequent requests from that same client can be identified.

-In the Express.js 4.x (versions 4.1.2 and 4.2.0 as of this writing), we'll need to import (`require()`) these modules manually, because Express.js 4.x separated these and some other middleware out of its package.
-For example, to include and use `cookie-parser` and `express-session`:
+In the Express.js file, we'll need to import (`require()`) two modules to enable sessions.
+We need to include and use `cookie-parser` and `express-session`.

+1. `express.cookieParser()`: allows for parsing of the client/request cookies
+2. `express.session()`: exposes the `res.session` object in each request handler, and stores data in the app memory or some other persistent store like MongoDB or Redis

+Needless to say, `cookie-parser` and `express-session` must be installed via npm into the project's `node_modules` folder, i.e., you need to install them with `npm i cookie-parser express-session -SE`.

+Import with `require()` and apply to the Express app with `app.use()`:

 ```js
 const cookieParser = require('cookie-parser')